hardikjoshi746/devdocs-copilot/README.md

 ### HyDE query rewriting

-"How do I handle a 404?" is semantically distant from `raise HTTPException(status_code=404)`.
-HyDE generates a fake "ideal answer" using Haiku 4.5, embeds that instead of the question.
-The fake answer lives in the same vector space as real chunks — retrieval improves.
+"How does auth work?" is semantically distant from `def get_current_user(credentials: HTTPAuthorizationCredentials)`.
+HyDE generates a fake "ideal answer" using Haiku 4.5 and embeds that instead.
 The fake answer is discarded after retrieval; the original query is used for reranking and generation.

 ### ABSTAIN over hallucination

 `503 retrieval_quality_too_low` is a recoverable, honest failure.
 A confident wrong answer with citations is not.
 The evaluator is a pre-generation gate; the faithfulness check is a post-generation filter.
-Both independent checks reduce ungrounded output.

-### Monitoring from the start

-`tracer.py` wraps every pipeline step.
-The `TRACER_BACKEND` env var switches between Arize Phoenix (local) and AWS X-Ray (production) with no code changes.
-Latency, token counts, and routing decisions are captured per span.

 ---